vadimfrolov/Chrome-Extension/README.md

 A Chrome extension that provides AI-curated mood-boosting content to keep you motivated and balanced throughout your day.
 Get instant access to relaxation exercises, fun facts, productivity tips, and inspirational quotes - all with a charming corgi theme!

+## License

+This project is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

 ## Features ✨

 - **Fun Facts**: Discover fascinating, scientifically accurate tidbits about science, nature, history, and human achievement